rjgabel/PlanMyDay/README.md

 -------------------------------------------------------------------------------------------------------
 # Improvements made in Project 2.5 Sprint
 PlanMyDay now accounts for user's location!
-In the itinerary page, the user will be asked permission to access their current location.
+In the itinerary page, the user will be asked permission for the app to access their current location.
-Our app shows the route from the user's current location to the first attraction in their itinerary.
+PlanMyDay then shows the route from the user's current location to the first attraction in their itinerary.